Use of the Dashboard FAQsFrequently Asked Questions and Answers for the usage of the California School Dashboard.

 Why does the Dashboard include multiple measures?

-The Dashboard is the result of hundreds of meetings with parents/guardians, teachers, students and community members who provided feedback and suggestions on the new school accountability system.
-A consistent piece of feedback was that reducing the multiple measures to a single number would leave out information that is important to many parents/guardians and stakeholders.
+The Dashboard is the result of hundreds of meetings with parents/caregivers, teachers, students and community members who provided feedback and suggestions on the school accountability system.
+A consistent piece of feedback was that reducing the multiple measures to a single number would leave out information that is important to many parents/caregivers and stakeholders.

 How will the performance data be used?